 Cluster lab II was established for magnetic studies in doped HeN.
 The first magnetic resonance experiment in a HeN - electron spin resonance on single alkali-metal atoms located on the droplet surface - was demonstrated in 2008.
 Additionally, relaxation mechanisms triggered by electronic excitation of metal atoms (chromium, copper) are studied. more >>

-Wolfgang ErnstHelium Droplets as Nanocryostats for Molecular Spectroscopy - from the Vacuum Ultraviolet to the Microwave RegimeHelium Droplets as Nanocryostats for Molecular Spectroscopy - from the Vacuum Ultraviolet to the Microwave Regime1551-1594Show publication in PURE
+Carlo Callegari and Wolfgang ErnstHelium Droplets as Nanocryostats for Molecular Spectroscopy - from the Vacuum Ultraviolet to the Microwave RegimeHandbook of High-Resolution Spectroscopy1551-1594Show publication in PURE